VSU-CS-MCS/user-service/README.md

 ---

-User-service connects UX/UI and recommendation system.
+User-service connects UI and Recommendations Service.
 ## 1. Sign in.
     Fields required to fill in:
       - Name
       - Surname
       - e-mail